mysterydeveloper/d3js/README.md

     var svg = body.append("svg");
     ```

-1. For each element in data, add a rect to the SVG.
+1. For each element in mydata, add a rect to the SVG.
 Set each rect to the same x, y, w and h for now.

     ```js
     var rects = svg.selectAll("rect")